Page images

 THEODORE ROOSEVELT'S ADMINISTRATION.

-President McKinley and President Roosevelt-The Trusts - Collisions of labor and capital - The great anthracite strike - Intervention of President Roosevelt-Friendly advances of Germany - The Panama Canal-The campaign of 1904 and re-election of Roosevelt.
+President McKinley and President Roosevelt-The Trusts - Collisions of labor and capital - The great anthracite strike Intervention of President Roosevelt Friendly advances of Germany The Panama Canal-The campaign of 1904 and re-election of Roosevelt.

 It would be difficult to conceive two personalities more strongly in contrast than those of William McKinley and Theodore Roosevelt.
 By origin, training, and by instincts they were antithetical.
-The former was born of a Scotch pioneer family that had sought, like many others, the Great West, finding there the freedom denied by by the the older communities.
+The former was born of a Scotch pioneer family that had sought, like many others, the Great West, finding there the freedom denied by the older communities.
 Neither rich nor poor, the McKinleys were of that sturdy middle-class who

-VOL. X 15
+VOL. X

 form the solid, resisting material of the American people.
 The Roosevelts, on the contrary, had been city dwellers from the days of New Amsterdam, gaining generation by generation the accretion of wealth and culture arising from such environment.
 Yet strange to say the boy born in the little Ohio town, later became possessed of the characteristics assumed to mark the aristocrat, while his successor, more intellectual,